The64thGamer/cheeseepedia/content/g0z9g70jme7oe1j9/content.md

 ## Trivia:

-- The same intermission music & videos would be used in the {{< wiki-link "SPP Rolfe & Earl" >}} except for Gigi On The Beach 'Please Please Me' which would have been replaced with the Rolfe & Earl Birthday skit for the potential birthday parties while construction was happening with the other two stages.
+- The same intermission music & videos would be used in the [SPP Rolfe & Earl] except for Gigi On The Beach 'Please Please Me' which would have been replaced with the Rolfe & Earl Birthday skit for the potential birthday parties while construction was happening with the other two stages.
 CEC Neighbors / Dreams can also be considered to use the same intermission music & videos as it was released around the same time frame.
-- This show recycles two segments from it's previous showtape {{< wiki-link "SPP Kids - Tune Machine" >}} that was released earlier this year.
+- This show recycles two segments from it's previous showtape [SPP Kids - Tune Machine] that was released earlier this year.